rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/2_Software_Quality.md

 One of the notable features of Qodana is its integration with JetBrains IDEs, allowing developers to run code quality checks directly from the IDE interface.
 This tight integration simplifies the workflow for developers, making it easier to address code quality issues promptly.

-*this is not yet implemented*
+*this is not going to be implemented*

 ### Sonarcloud

-I've chosen for Sonarcloud to perfrom some sofware quality checks.
+I've chosen for Sonarcloud to perform some software quality checks.

 #### Why a code analysis service